Systems thinking

 Introduction to systems thinking

-This page introduces Daniel Kim’s useful introduction to systems thinking.
+Daniel Kim’s resource provides essential tools and concepts for applying systems thinking in organisations.
+It is designed to help practitioners visualise and address the complexity of dynamic systems.
 You can download the full introduction which aims to give you the language and tools you need to start applying systems thinking principles and practices in your own organization.

 Learn about systems thinking